Russia strikes Ukraine's Danube port, sending global grain prices higher | Law-Order

 Russia attacked Ukraine's main inland port across the Danube River from Romania on Wednesday, sending global food prices higher as it ramps up its use of force to prevent Ukraine from exporting grain.
 The attacks destroyed buildings in the port of Izmail and halted ships in their tracks as they prepared to arrive there to load up with Ukrainian grain in defiance of a de-facto blockade Russia reimposed in mid-July.

-There were no reports of casualties, Odesa region governor Oleh Kiper wrote in a post on the Telegram messaging app.
-"Russian terrorists have once again attacked ports, grain, global food security," President Volodymyr Zelenskiy said on Telegram.

-Chicago wheat prices rose by nearly 5% following the attack and were still up 1.2% at $6.60 a bushel by 1119 GMT due to concern about a hit to global supplies from driving Ukraine, one of the world's top exporters, off the market.
-Russia has attacked Ukrainian agricultural and port infrastructure for more than two weeks, since refusing to extend an agreement that had lifted its war-time blockade of Ukrainian ports last year.
+Chicago wheat prices rose by nearly 5% following the attack and were still up 1.8% at over $6.63 a bushel as of 1325 GMT on concern about a hit to global supplies.
+Ukraine is one of the world's top grain exporters.
+Russia has attacked its agricultural and port infrastructure for more than two weeks, since refusing to extend an agreement that had lifted its war-time blockade of Ukrainian ports last year.

 PUTIN-ERDOGAN TALKS President Vladimir Putin spoke by telephone to the grain export deal's sponsor, Turkish President Tayyip Erdogan.